zowe/zowe-cli/README.md

 Zowe CLI is a component of the Zowe Open Mainframe Project, part of the Linux Foundation.

-To learn more about how Zowe is structured and governed, see the [Technical Steering Committee Strucutre and Governance documentation](https://github.com/zowe/community/blob/master/Technical-Steering-Committee/tsc-governance.md).
+To learn more about how Zowe is structured and governed, see the [Technical Steering Committee Structure and Governance documentation](https://github.com/zowe/community/blob/master/Technical-Steering-Committee/tsc-governance.md).